 Where is Progesterone Produced?

-The corpus luteum continues production throughout the entirety of the second half of the menstrual cycle.
+The corpus luteum continues its production throughout the entirety of the second half of the menstrual cycle.
 Then, the structure dissipates in time for the new menstrual cycle to begin if a woman's egg is not fertilized.